onomyprotocol/onomy/readme.md

 ✨[Twitter](https://twitter.com/OnomyProtocol)
 ✨[Medium](https://medium.com/onomy-protocol)

+# Mainnet

+Join the Mainnet!
+You can find the documentation [here](docs/chain/mainnet.md)

 # Testnet

-Join the Testnet #1!
-You can find the testnet documentation [here](docs/testnet/readme.md)
+Join the Testnet!
+You can find the documentation [here](docs/chain/testnet.md)

 # Development